For The Record

 Recorded April 24, 2005

 This program analyzes the circumstances surrounding the elevation to the papacy of German Cardinal Joseph Ratzinger—dubbed “Panzerkardinal” by wags because of his reactionary views.
 A former member of the Hitler Youth and the Wehrmacht, Ratzinger is an arch-reactionary and was very close to the late John Paul II.
-(A picture of Ratzinger as a young priest is at right.
-Another picture of Ratzinger as a Hitler Youth is at left.)
+(A picture of Ratzinger in military uniform is at right.)
 The program advances the hypothesis that Ratzinger’s elevation may well have been conducted in order to institute damage control because of the emergence of two Vatican scandals at the same time as the new pope was being chosen.
-As the cardinals were convening to choose a new pope, four people were indicted for the murder of Roberto Calvi, a former Vatican financial adviser and member of the infamous P-2 lodge.
-This placed the Vatican banking scandals of the ’70’s and ’80’s onto the investigative front burner.
+As the cardinals were convening to choose a new pope, four people were indicted for the murder of Roberto Calvi, a former Vatican financial adviser and member of the infamous P‑2 lodge.
+This placed the Vatican banking scandals of the ‘70’s and ‘80’s onto the investigative front burner.
 In addition, a U.S. court re-instated a lawsuit against the Vatican Bank for harboring Nazi loot from World War II and using it to aid the flight of Nazi fugitives.
 This suit also placed the longtime Vatican collaboration with the Third Reich into the foreground.
 It is Mr. Emory’s opinion that Ratzinger had to be elevated to Pope for damage control purposes.
 Ratzinger’s background suggests the possibility that he may have been complicit in the Vatican Nazi assistance networks.
 Two of the church figures involved in Ratzinger’s rise through the Vatican ranks were Cardinal Joseph Frings and Pope Paul VI.
 Pope Paul VI elevated Ratzinger to Cardinal and bishop of Munich as he approached death.
 Frings fronted for an organization that assisted Nazi war criminals.
 Ratzinger assisted Frings at the Second Vatican Council.

 Program Highlights Include: Discussion of the Nazis’ plans to give anti-Nazi credentials for operatives chosen for postwar underground work; review of the Vatican’s longstanding connections to fascism—the Third Reich in particular; review of Cardinal Montini’s role in developing the Vatican’s Nazi escape networks; review of the relationship between the Vatican’s collaboration with fascism and the genesis of the Vatican banking scandals; discussion of father Draganovic—architect of the Vatican “Ratlines”; the role of Archbishop Stepinac in elevating Draganovic to a position to assist Nazi fugitives; the use of Croatian fascist war loot to finance postwar anti-communist activities; documentation of the Vatican Bank’s role in harboring the Nazi war loot; John Paul II’s beatification of fascist collaborators; the ultra-reactionary Opus Dei’s role in electing Ratzinger; Ratzinger’s relationship with Neil Bush—the President’s brother; Ratzinger’s interference in the 2004 U.S. Presidential campaign.